 World Malaria Day is held annually on April 25.
-It is an international day to share information and educate world governments, local communities and at-risk people about malaria and the global efforts to control it.
+It is an international day to share information and educate world governments, local communities and people about malaria and the global efforts to control it.

 Freedom From Malaria

 Malaria is one of the most infamous diseases in world history.
 And it’s consistently one of the deadliest, despite being eradicated in many parts of the world.

 Hundreds of thousands of people die from malaria every year.
 In 2017, malaria deaths reached 435,000.1

 How are some countries malaria-free while others face millions of malaria cases and deaths a year?
 Most cases of malaria are found in low-income countries under-equipped to prevent and treat the disease.

 Nations that have successfully beat malaria did so through a combination of advanced medication and treatments, the prevention of mosquito bites, and the elimination of infected mosquitoes.
 Their achievements ought to serve as an inspiring example for the larger global fight to end malaria for good.